WEC-Sim/WEC-Sim/source/functions/moorDyn/README.md

 ---------------------- More Information -------------------------

-More information about MoorDyn is now available at <moordyn.readthedocs.i> -- including the User's Guide, source code, and examples.
+More information about MoorDyn is now available at <moordyn.readthedocs.io> -- including the User's Guide, source code, and examples.

 For information about MoorDyn's formulation and some validation results, see M. Hall and A. Goupee, ìValidation of a lumped-mass